-The Report is prepared in accordance with the "Environmental, Social and Governance Reporting Guide" (the "ESG Reporting Guide") set out in Appendix C2 (formerly known as Appendix 20) of the Rules Governing the Listing of Securities on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "GEM Listing Rules") and Guidance provided by the Stock Exchange.
-The contents covered herein are in compliance with the mandatory disclosure requirements and the provision of "Comply or Explain" as well as four reporting principles of materiality, quantitative, balance and consistency required in the ESG Reporting Guide.
+The Report is prepared in accordance with the "Environmental, Social and Governance Reporting Guide" set out in Appendix 20 of the Rules Governing the Listing of Securities on GEM of The Stock Exchange of Hong Kong Limited and Guidance provided by The Stock Exchange of Hong Kong Limited (the "Guide").
+The contents covered herein are in compliance with the provision of "Comply or Explain" as well as four reporting principles of materiality, quantitativeness, balance and consistency required in the Guide.